 The Company is still contesting the damages payment of ₹ 218.91.
-The Company during the year addressed a letter dated October 22, 2020 to the Regional Provident Fund Commissioner, requesting it to refrain from taking any such coercive action against the Company and reserved its right to exercise its rights and remedies under law.
+The Company addressed a letter dated October 22, 2020 to the Regional Provident Fund Commissioner, requesting it to refrain from taking any such coercive action against the Company and reserved its right to exercise its rights and remedies under law.
 However, since no presiding officer had been appointed for hearing matters before the Central Government Industrial Tribunal ("CGIT") at that time, the Company filed the present writ petition bearing Writ Petition No. 19867 of 2020 against the RPFC for the setting aside of the Impugned Order as being arbitrary, illegal and violative of Article 14 of the Constitution of India.
 The matter was listed on November 19, 2020, wherein, the High Court passed an interim order granting a stay on the Impugned Order.
 However, as on date, there is no further order with regard to the said damages.
-Apart from the proceedings before the High Court of Telangana, an appeal was also filed by the Client challenging the Impugned Order before the CGIT under Section 7-I of the EPF Act.
+Apart from the proceedings before the High Court of Telangana, an appeal was also filed by the Company challenging the Impugned Order before the CGIT under Section 7-I of the EPF Act.
 The matter was listed for admission on April 26, 2021.
 The CGIT, vide, an order passed on April 26, 2021, observed that the present appeal was admitted subject to the final order passed by the High Court of Telangana.
-The said order held that the application for stay as filed by the Client would be considered upon obtaining such a final order.
+The said order held that the application for stay as filed by the Company would be considered upon obtaining such a final order.

-(v) During the previous years the Company has received a demand from income tax authorities relating to financial year 2015-16, 2016-17 & 2017-18 regarding certain disallowances in the income tax return of that year.
+(iv) During the previous years the Company has received a demand from income tax authorities relating to financial year 2015-16, 2016-17 & 2017-18 regarding certain disallowances in the income tax return of that year.
 The Company has filed an appeal and is pending hearing.
+In the current year, the Company has received favorable order for the financial year 2015-16 and 2017-18.

-(vi) The Company has litigations under Maharashtra Value Added Tax ('MVAT') Act, 2002 and Central Sales Tax ('CST') Act, 1956 for the years 2009-10 to 2016-17, and for the quarter 1 April 2017 to 30 June 2017.
+(v) The Company has litigations under Maharashtra Value Added Tax ('MVAT') Act, 2002 and Central Sales Tax ('CST') Act, 1956 for the years 2009-10 to 2016-17, and for the quarter 1 April 2017 to 30 June 2017.
 For the years 2009-10 to 2013-14, the Company is in appeal before the Maharashtra Sales Tax Tribunal and for the years 2014-15 to 30 June 2017, the Company is in appeal before the Joint Commissioner (Appeals).
 The issue pertains to eligibility of refund of Input Tax Credit ('ITC) under MVAT Act.